Karkala: Demographics

-Culture and Tradition
+Culture and tradition

 The people of Karkala follow the Tuluva culture.
 Distinctive features of this culture include rituals of Bhuta Kola, Nagaradhane and Yakshagana.
 Tuluva New Year is called Bisu.

 Pilinalike or Tiger Dance is a unique form of folk dance in Tulu Nadu.
-The tiger is considered as the mount of Goddess Sharada (the deity in whose honour Dasara is celebrated), and the dance is performed during the Dasara and Krishna Janmashthami festivals.
+The tiger is considered as the mount of Goddess Durga, and the dance is performed during the Dasara and Krishna Janmashthami festivals.
 Bhuta Kola or spirit worship is practised across the region, usually at night, invoking the spirits via an oracle, accompanied by traditional music and practices.

 The most popular local sport is Kambula, or buffalo racing, which is conducted in paddy fields.
 Koridakatta (Cockfighting) is another sport for village people.
 The Tuluva people have a high regard for nature and snakes in particular, so Nagaradhane, or snake worship, is also practised with the belief that the Naga Devatha (Snake God) will protect their communities.

 Language

 Karkala is a multilingual town.
-Tulu is the native language of the people, while the official language is Kannada.Konkani,and Urdu, are also widely spoken in the town.
+Tulu is the native language of the people, while the official language is Kannada.
+Konkani and Urdu are also widely spoken in the town.

-Administration and Transportation
+Administration and transportation

 Being a part of Udupi district, Karkala is in the Udupi-Chikkamagalur Lok Sabha Constituency.The Karkala Town Municipal Council (ಕಾರ್ಕಳ ಪುರಸಭೆ) is the municipal corporation of the town, responsible for all public works and development.

 Roadways are the main mode of transportation in Karkala.
 The town is well connected to Udupi, Moodabidri and Padubidri, and to Sringeri and Kalasa on the Western Ghats.
 The main roadways serving Karkala are: